spencertipping/tau/m/transform.md

   + When we do, it should be easy to include custom library code
   + ...implying that operators can consult others' state/conf
 + Like in `ni`, τ records are the fundamental atomic unit of data
+  + Unlike in `ni`, τ records can hold binary contents and have complex structure
 + Operators can react to and manipulate stream annotations like _τ_, _α_, ...

 Some things should be trivial: